My husband and I visited the gorgeous city of Paris in February and had a wonderful time in the City of Love.

 Les Fils à Maman Paris

-This cafe serves up home-style foods among their warm and eclectic ambiance.
+This cafe serves up home-style foods in its warm and eclectic ambiance.

 Portions are generous, so if you’re stopping in for a snack, consider sharing a dish!